v-community/v_by_example/en/examples/section_3/struct.md

 ## The `&` prefix

-You can allocate a struct on the heap and get a reference to it by using the `&` prefix as follows:
+You can also allocate a struct on the heap and get a reference to it by using the `&` prefix as follows:

 ```go
 user := &User{"V developers", "developers@vlang.io", "Canada"}